How to Turn On or Off HDR on Battery in Windows 11

-This tutorial will show you how to turn on or off HDR when your computer is running on battery in Windows 11.
+This tutorial explains how to manage HDR settings when your Windows 11 computer runs on battery power.

 What is HDR?